-- Do you have family/friends who can provide help and support during your pregnancy and after your baby is born?
+- Do you have family/friends that can provide help and support during your pregnancy and after your baby is born?

 Safety and Well-Being

-- Do you ever feel afraid or controlled or isolated by your partner or anyone else?
+- Do you ever feel afraid, controlled, or isolated by your partner or anyone else?

 - Over the past two weeks, have you felt sad, down, depressed, or hopeless?